 As always looking forward to your comments and stories.
 I hope you will enjoy the best beaches in Malta as much as I do.
 Happy swimming 🙂

-Also take a look at my Malta off The Beaten Path post if you are interested in exploring more of this beautiful country.
+If you enjoyed this post about the best beaches in Malta, take a look at my Malta off The Beaten Path post if you are interested in exploring more of this beautiful country

 Malta Know before You Go – Important Information and Travel Tips